 Note - Birdlife International /ACAP factsheets for Pelagic Longline Streamer /Bird Scaring Lines are being updated, with new versions expected in 2023.

-The following advice is based on the existing factsheets, as well as content from ACAP (2021) ACAP Review of mitigation measures and Best Practice Advice for Reducing the Impact of Pelagic Longline Fisheries on Seabirds.
-In: ACAP - Twelth Meeting of the Advisory Committee.
-Online.
+Advice here is derived from ACAP (2023) ACAP Review of mitigation measures and Best Practice Advice for Reducing the Impact of Pelagic Longline Fisheries on Seabirds.
+In: ACAP - 13th Meeting of the Advisory Committee.
+Edinburgh, UK.

-Simultaneous use of two BSLs, one on each side of the sinking longline, provides maximum protection from bird attacks under different wind conditions (Melvin et al. 2004; 2013; 2014; Sato et al. 2013).
+Simultaneous use of two BSLs, one on each side of the sinking longline, provides maximum protection from bird attacks under different wind conditions.
 The setup for BSLs should be as follows:

 ▪ BSLs should be deployed to maximise the aerial extent, which is a function of vessel speed, height of the attachment point to the vessel, drag, and weight of bird scaring line materials.